SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/udef.md

 ---
+title: crmscript_udef
-title: User-defined fields explained
+description: User-defined fields explained
-uid: crmscript_udef
-SortOrder: 10
+author:
+so.date:
+keywords:
+so.topic: concept
 ---

+# User-defined fields explained

 A *user-defined* field (udef) is a custom field that you add to an existing SuperOffice database table.
 You can extend the following entities: